Understanding Overtime Pay

 FLSA Classification is clearly spelled out under the FairPay Overtime Rules.

-Exempt Employees are usually white collar employees who earn a salary of more than $455* per week and who regularly exercise discretion and independent judgment in significant matters.
+Exempt Employees are usually white collar employees who earn a salary of more than $455* per week ($684 per week as of 1/1/20) and who regularly exercise discretion and independent judgment in significant matters.

 Because technology has blurred the distinctions between blue and white collar workers, job titles have become increasingly irrelevant for determining an employee’s FLSA classification.
 Eligibility is based upon occupations, wages or salaries, and job duties.

-If you think you may be misclassified and have not been receiving overtime pay, please complete our Case Evaluation Form as soon as possible.
+If you think you may be misclassified and have not been receiving overtime pay, consider getting an overtime attorney by completing our Case Evaluation Form as soon as possible.
 One of our experienced overtime attorneys at Lore Law Firm will look over the specifics of your case and help you decide whether you have a valid claim.